josephxbrick/paginator/README.md

 Paginator has a default style for its display, which is designed to be visible on a wide variety of backgrounds, though you can customize the appearance.
 Once assigned to a page component, the paginator instance automatically selects the appropriate dot on page navigation, and it handles adding/removing dots when pages are added or removed from the page component.

 You can also make the dots interactive.
-Once interactive, a dot when tapped in the paginator instance will navigate the page component to its corresponding page.
+Once interactive, a dot when tapped will navigate the page component to its corresponding page.

 ### Usage